So what "HAS" gone wrong with

 But there was a devastating change at the turn of the century.
 My Boeing suppliers were calling and telling me that Boeing was not sending drawings.
 They were sending something called PMI (Product Manufacturing Information).
 Boeing seemed to have given their engineering over to to Dassault with their PLM (Product Lifecycle Management).
 Along with PLM came MBE (Model Based Enterprise).
 Yes, engineering was now taken out of the hands of the engineer and put in the hands of the InfoTechs managing the digitization of engineering.

 Boeing did not even prepare their first tier suppliers.
 Most were fending for themselves with my help.
 Many were forced to buy Catia 5 or Enovia software.
 It was a horror show.
-Now the suppliers had to work around a very chaotic Boeing engineering department.
+Now the suppliers had to work around a very chaotic and unpredictable Boeing engineering department.
 Sadly, it has actually gotten worse.
 Where we used to go to a blue print counter or a microfiche, we now have to have access to specialized software.
 Where in the past many different departments had easy access to all of legacy engineering, we now have to be trained in a complex PDM system to access a native 3D CAD file.
 You know what?
 I have no idea how Boeing now accesses the manual drawings of the past.
 I do drawing to 3D conversions for a few Boeing suppliers and wonder how do they access these manual drawings?
 They get delivered as PDFs.

 In a nutshell, this was the downfall of effective, standardized engineering.